userlandkernel/research-automation/README.md

 Usage: In IDA choose ```File>Script File...``` and choose ```iokitrev.py```, output will be in the IDA console.

 ## update-xnu.sh (BASH)
-Retrieves, extracts and commits the latest XNU tarball from opensource.apple.com to a git repository Usage is simple, change the git configuration in the script to your own repository and run it.
+Retrieves, extracts and commits the latest XNU tarball from opensource.apple.com to a git repository.
+Usage is simple, change the git configuration in the script to your own repository and run it.

 ## Special info
 On ARMv7 (32-bit) devices Apple has a JTAG interface that can be enabled through a boot arg (dcc=1) [See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L846)